data-scientist718/statistic-project/README.md

 ### Project Overview
 ---
 This data science project focuses on classifying TikTok content using advanced statistical methods and hypothesis testing.
-The primary goal is to applying rigorous statistical techniques to address the classification problem related to TikTok data.
+The primary goal is to conduct a hypothesis test to analyze the relationship between verified_status and video_view_count.

 ### Project Purpose
 ---